 Help / FAQs

-1. “Smart” (free) account where you can store up to 20 online accounts in the password manager and up to 20GB of your personal documents and files in the cloud.
+1. “Smart” (free) account where you can store up to 10GB of your your personal documents and files in the cloud and login credentials (usernames & passwords) for up to 10 accounts in the password manager.

-2. “Genius” (premium) account where you can store unlimited online accounts in the password manager and up to 100GB of your personal documents and files in the cloud for just $2.99/month ($35.88 charged annually).
-You can also upgrade your storage at $1.99/month for every additional 100GB anytime.
+2. “Genius” (premium) account where you can store unlimited online accounts in the password manager and up to 100GB of your personal documents and files in the cloud for just $3.99/month ($47.88 charged annually).
+You can also upgrade your storage at $2.99/month for every additional 100GB anytime.

-With iKeyVault you can store credentials to your online accounts (usernames & passwords) and important documents and files under one roof.
-Your account is also protected by a virtually unhackable dynamic passcode that you define as opposed to a static or convoluted system-generated master password.
-Furthermore, your login credentials and important documents & files are stored on the cloud securely and does not require syncing between devices.
+With iKeyVault you can store credentials to your important documents & files and login credentials (usernames & passwords) to your online accounts under one roof.
+Your account is protected by a virtually unhackable dynamic passcode that you define as opposed to a static or convoluted system-generated master password.
+Furthermore, your important documents & files login credentials are stored on the cloud securely and do not require syncing between devices.
 Therefore, you can access your vault from anywhere easily, without a mobile phone to receive onetime codes.
-Finally, iKeyVault is the least priced password manager and cloud storage in one.
+Finally, iKeyVault is the least priced cloud storage and password manager in one.

 You can also qualify for six-months free subscription to our Genius Version by sharing any of your accounts with a new user.
 Please click here for offer terms.